 In her twenties, Caroline Magerl began to receive recognition, as her cartoons and illustrations were published in international yachting magazines.
 Her drawings were informed by a darkly wry sense of humour, inspired from years of boating experience.
 She continued to work as a painter, illustrator and cartoonist, eventually gaining international success through her contributions to newspapers and magazines, in Australia, the United States and Europe, including among others, the Melbourne Sun Herald and Reader’s Digest.

-In 1993, Magerl was accepted by the David Lewis Illustration Agency UK, which allowed her an opening into children’s literature.
-From this she pursued a long held desire to illustrate picture books, achieving an extensive and very impressive career in this field, while continuing her work as a fine artist exhibiting in several galleries and exhibitions worldwide, including the Eva Breuer Art Gallery in Australia and the Debut Contemporary in London.
+In 1993, Caroline Magerl was accepted by the David Lewis Illustration Agency UK, which allowed her an opening into children’s literature.
+As a result, she pursued a long held desire to illustrate picture books, achieving an extensive and very impressive career in this field, while continuing her work as a fine artist exhibiting in several galleries and exhibitions worldwide, including the Eva Breuer Art Gallery in Australia and Debut Contemporary in London.
 In 2001, she was awarded the Crichton Award, presented by the Children’s Book Council of Australia, in recognition of her talent in the field of children’s book illustration.
-She was also the recipient of a grant from the Australian Council for the Arts to write and illustrate a children’s book in 2012.
-She now resides in Queensland with her husband and daughter.
+She was also the recipient of a grant from the Australian Council for the Arts to write and illustrate a children’s book in 2012, and more recently of a fellowship from the May Gibbs Children’s Literature Trust.
+She lives in Queensland with her husband and daughter.